Better 3-coloring algorithms: excluding a triangle and a seven vertex path

-The vertices in $D_i$, $i=1,\ldots,5$, have lost one colour each.
+The vertices in $D_i$, $i=1,\ldots,5$, have lost one color each.

-We will work with this colouring of $V(C)$, since the other $4$ are totally symmetric.
-In addition to what we observed above about possible colourings of the sets $T_i$ and $D_i$, we know that each neighbour of $T_1\cup T_4\cup T_5$ has already lost a colour.
-We have to deal now with the vertices having neighbours only in $T_2$, $T_3$, and $D_i$, for $i=1,\dots,5$, and vertices having no neighbours in $S$.
+We will work with this coloring of $V(C)$, since the other $4$ are totally symmetric.
+In addition to what we observed above about possible colorings of the sets $T_i$ and $D_i$, we know that each neighbor of $T_1\cup T_4\cup T_5$ has already lost a color.
+Now we have to deal with the vertices having neighbors only in $T_2$, $T_3$, and $D_i$, for $i=1,\dots,5$, and vertices having no neighbors in $S$.

 Note that, by Claim~\ref{cl:0}, no connected component of $G[(G-S) \cup D_i]$ may contain at the same time edges from $G-S$ and vertices of $D_i$.
-So, from Claims~\ref{cl:bipComps},~\ref{cl:bipCompsb} and~\ref{cl:3b} we know that for each $i=2,3$, we can order the non-trivial components of $G-S$ and of $G[W \cup D_i]$ that have at least one neighbour in $T_i$ according to their neighbourhood in $T_i$ (by inclusion).
+So, from Claims~\ref{cl:bipComps},~\ref{cl:bipCompsb} and~\ref{cl:3b} we know that for each $i=2,3$, we can order the non-trivial components of $G-S$ and of $G[W \cup D_i]$ that have at least one neighbor in $T_i$ according to their neighborhood in $T_i$ by inclusion.